pluginized-protocols/libxbgp/docs/source/helper_functions.rst

 1. The external function cannot contain more than 5 arguments.
 This is a direct limitation of the eBPF instruction set.
 2. The first argument of the function is **always** a pointer to a context_t structure.
-The virtual machine rewrite each external function call to include a pointer to the execution context of the uBPF VM.
+The virtual machine rewrites each external function call to include a pointer to the execution context of the uBPF VM.
 This is particularly useful to check the validity of some arguments or to allocate memory inside the extra memory space of the pluglet.
 3. If the function returns a pointer, it must be inside the bound of the allowed memory for the pluglet.